TheFes/HA-configuration/include/automation/00 general/ulanzi/README.md

 * Change the topic in the service call for each automation to the right topic for your Ulanzi clock
 * Most probably the triggers won't work for your setup, so it might be best to remove them, and add your own triggers from scratch
 * Some of these automations use `!secret`, this is not allowed in the GUI, so if you copy it to the GUI, you need to remove those lines before you can save the automation
+* To test the automation, you can not use the `RUN ACTIONS` button in the Automation GUI, as these automations rely on trigger variables, and there is no trigger when you press that button

 ## App Activate/Deactivate